 - Improves relationships: Expressing gratitude can improve relationships, particularly romantic ones.
 There’s a good chance you don’t need research to tell you this one.
 But in case you’d like the science to back it up, see the 2010 article in Science Daily, It’s the little things: Everyday gratitude as a booster shot for romantic relationships.
 More generally, when you express gratitude, you can increase feelings of belonging and decrease feelings of loneliness or isolation.

 - Reduces symptoms and pain: In a 2003 study, Counting Blessings vs. Burdens, patients with neuromuscular disease were made to write in a gratitude journal.
 Sixteen percent of subjects reported reduced symptoms, and 10% of subjects reported a decrease in pain.
-They were also more willing to exercise, and were far more motivated in their recovery than a control group.
+They were also more willing to exercise and were far more motivated in their recovery than the control group.

 - Increases patience: Being grateful for little, everyday things can even make you more patient, according to research.
 Patience equips us to make sensible decisions and increase self-control—which might be helpful around the holiday dessert table!
 Given our gratitude to you, our waistlines might be helped!

-Thank you for being choosing Welia Health, for our patients and for your your continued support.
+Thank you for choosing Welia Health.
+We are grateful for you, our patients, and your continued support.